Teen Titans Go! To the Movies

 The inciting incident occurs at 11 minutes when Robin declares that the Teen Titans need their own movie to be taken seriously.
 He becomes obsessed with the idea that getting a film made about them will prove they're real heroes, giving him a concrete external goal to pursue..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to The Titans actively decide to make Slade their arch-nemesis after he attacks a movie studio.
+This illustrates the protagonist's commitment to The Titans actively decide to make Slade their arch-nemesis after he attacks a movie studio.
 Robin commits fully to this plan, believing that having a proper villain to fight will get them their movie and the respect they deserve.
 They enter the "movie hero" world., moving from reaction to action.

 The Collapse moment at 63 minutes (75% through) represents the emotional nadir.
 Here, Slade reveals his true identity and plan, using the mind-control device on all the superheroes (turning them into his army).
 Robin realizes he's been manipulated—his selfish pursuit of fame enabled Slade's victory.
 The Titans disband, and Robin loses everything: his team, his friends, and his dream.
 The death of his ego and relationships., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.